 Svaneborg Kardyb: Tiny Desk (Home) Concert

-The Tiny Desk is working from home for the foreseeable future.
-Introducing NPR Music's Tiny Desk (home) concerts, bringing you performances from across the country and the world.
+The Tiny Desk is working from home for just a little bit longer.
+For now, NPR Music's Tiny Desk (home) concerts bring you performances from across the country and the world.
 It's the same spirit — stripped-down sets, an intimate setting — just a different space.

 This concert is the soundtrack for lying beneath a tree canopy and watching the sun illuminate each leaf, seeing the veins clearly as the sun makes its way down to reach each branch.
-Immersing yourself in nature is grounding, which is reflected in Jonas' last line describing their (home) concert: "The countryside reminds you that it is lovely to place both feet in the grass."
+"The countryside reminds you," Kardyb wrote, "that it is lovely to place both feet in the grass."

 SET LIST